gplocke/todo-api/README.md

 This is a simple REST API that manages a list of Todo objects in a Mongodb collection.
 It also provides user management functionality in order to associate todos with users.
-Users are created by the `/auth/signup` endpoint.
+Users are created by the `/auth/signup` endpoint and then each todo that is created is associated with that user, so they only have access to their own todos.

 Requirements
 -